RegionCL: Can Simple Region Swapping Contribute to Contrastive Learning?

-Although several methods also explore region-level contrastive learning, they have not yet explored the complementary left regions after cropping, \ie, the canvas view in our paper.
+Although several methods also explore region-level contrastive learning, they have not yet explored the complementary remained regions after cropping, \ie, the canvas view in our paper.
 For example, SCRL~\cite{roh2021spatially}, DUPR~\cite{ding2021unsupervised}, and MaskCo~\cite{zhao2021self} incorporate bounding boxes generation and alignment between the shared area of two cropped views during pretraining.
 InstLoc~\cite{yang2021instance} further introduces anchors with bounding boxes augmentations to boost the transfer results on dense prediction tasks at the cost of decreased image classification accuracy.
-DetCo~\cite{xie2021detco} designs delicate cropping strategies to generate separate patches at different resolutions and uses extra memory banks to capture patch features.
-In addition to the above-mentioned differences, the proposed \modelName requires no extra information such as bounding boxes alignment and is compatible with popular SSL frameworks such as MoCo v2~\cite{chen2020improved}, SimSiam~\cite{chen2021exploring}, and DenseCL~\cite{wang2021dense}, with only minor modifications to them.
-It is also noteworthy that although \modelName shares a similar implementation like CutMix~\cite{yun2019cutmix}, a popular data augmentation technique in supervised image classification, they have many differences.
-First, ground truth labels are required in CutMix to generate fused labels while \modelName generates contrastive pairs naively according to the simple criteria.
-Second, CutMix helps supervised learning through the weighted cross-entropy loss derived from fused labels, while \modelName works in the SSL domain with the contrastive loss derived from the abundant contrastive pairs.
+DetCo~\cite{xie2021detco} designs delicate cropping strategies to generate separate patches at different resolutions and uses extra memory banks to capture patch features. {Without the requirement of extra information such as bounding boxes alignment, \modelName adopts the most simple strategy to demonstrate that using both regions for contrastive learning isolated helps to boost the SSL methods performance without bells and whistles.
+The simple task is compatible with popular SSL frameworks, \eg, we validate the effectiveness of using both regions for training with MoCov2~\cite{chen2020improved}, SimSiam~\cite{chen2021exploring}, and DenseCL~\cite{wang2021dense}, with only minor modifications to them.
+The theoretical analysis of these works have been well studied in \cite{tian2022deep,tao2021exploring,wang2021understanding,wang2020understanding} and is beyond this paper's scope.
+It is also noteworthy that although the adopted swapping strategy is similar to co-current methods like UnMix~\cite{UnMix}/HEXA~\cite{HEXA}/InsCon~\cite{yang2022inscon}, they do not explore region-level pairs, \ie, they still treat the composite images as a whole from the global perspective. \modelName explores both region- and global-level pairs from the composite images, which is more efficient and obtains better performance on various vision tasks.}